thomasrobertgee/recipe-app/README.md

 - **Receipt Scanning (with Correction UI):** Users can upload or take a photo of a receipt.
 Google Cloud Vision OCR extracts text, and OpenAI API parses potential items.
 A modal displays these items, allowing the user to correct names, add missing items, or remove incorrect ones before adding them to their pantry.
 - **Recipe Ratings & Filtering:** Users can rate recipes and filter/sort them.
 - **Intelligent Shopping List:**
-    - A dynamic list that consolidles ingredients, calculates costs, and tracks spending against a user's budget.
+    - A dynamic list that consolidates ingredients, calculates costs, and tracks spending against a user's budget.
+    - **Now supports adding individual specials** directly to the list, separate from recipes.
     * **Smart Pantry Sync:** Automatically cross-references ingredients with the user's pantry (managed via Context).
 Items already owned are moved to an "Already in pantry" section, allowing users to override and move items back to the main list if needed.
 Cost calculations exclude items marked as already in the pantry.
 - **Interactive Cook Mode:** A persistent, step-by-step cooking interface with integrated, clickable timers to guide users while cooking.
-- **Supplier Portal:**
-    - Separate registration for local suppliers (e.g., butchers, greengrocers).
-    - Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices, including expiry dates).
-    - Supplier specials appear alongside supermarket specials for all users.
 - **Meal Planner & Weekly Budgeting:**
     - Dedicated "Meal Plan" page with a weekly layout featuring separate **Lunch** and **Dinner** drop zones for each day.
     - Users can drag and drop saved recipes onto specific meal slots.
 Backend support added for `meal_type` and `use_for_leftovers` flags.
     - Displays consolidated ingredients and estimated cost for the current plan, tracked against the user's weekly budget.
     - Button to add all planned recipes to the main shopping list.
-- Full CRUD functionality for recipes and specials.
+- **Full CRUD functionality** for recipes and specials.
 - **Recent Bug Fixes:** Addressed issues related to dashboard layout spacing, meal plan date filtering (timezone), receipt scanning database transactions, AI prompt formatting for instructions and receipt items, JSON serialization errors, recipe rating display updates, login redirection for suppliers, missing Link import, and various frontend styling inconsistencies.

+### Supplier Platform Features
+The app has been pivoted to a B2B2C platform centered on local suppliers.
+- **Supplier Registration:** Separate registration for local suppliers (e.g., butchers, greengrocers) that captures their `postcode`.
+- **Enhanced Supplier Profiles:** Suppliers have a "My Profile" tab to manage their "Digital Storefront," including `business_name`, `address`, `postcode`, `logo_url`, `business_type`, `description`, and `opening_hours`.
+- **Supplier Specials Management:** Dedicated portal for suppliers to log in and manage their own weekly specials (add/delete items and prices), including setting **expiry dates**.
+- **Supplier Analytics Dashboard:** A module on the supplier dashboard showing total `view_count` and `save_count` (list adds) for their specials.
+- **Supplier Quick-Add:** A retention feature on the supplier dashboard that lists previously added items, allowing them to pre-fill the "Add Special" form with one click.

+### Consumer-Facing Supplier Features
+- **Local Supplier Discovery Page:** A new `/suppliers` page for consumers to find local suppliers, filtered by their postcode.
+- **Supplier Public Profile Page:** Each supplier has a clickable public profile (e.g., `/supplier/1`) showing their "Digital Storefront" info and all their currently active specials.
+- **Follow a Supplier:** Consumers can follow and unfollow their favourite suppliers.
+- **Refined "For Suppliers" Landing Page:** The main landing page has been updated with stronger copy and screenshots to act as a "brochure" for attracting new businesses.

 ---